paralevel/always-next-to-current-new-tab-in-safari/README.md

 defaults write -app safari WBSNewTabPositionAppliesToSpawnedTabsPreferenceKey -int 1
 ~~~

-<sub>_Workaround if you get a `Could not write domain` error (a bug that happens on new macOS installations or on newly created user accounts, when `com.apple.Safari.plist` hasn't been initialized yet):_</sub>
+<sub>_Workaround if you get a `Could not write domain` error (a bug that happens on new macOS installations or on newly created user accounts, when `com.apple.Safari.plist` hasn't yet been initialized for the `defaults` command):_</sub>
 <br>
 <sub>_1. `open $HOME/Library/Containers/com.apple.Safari/Data/Library/Preferences/`_</sub>
 <br>